Trump’s inauguration sparks SIU student demonstrations

 The inauguration ceremony of Trump on Friday was met with more than two hours of campus demonstrations led by both supporters of and protesters against the nation’s new leader.

-About 50 students and Carbondale community members gathered on campus to rallying for issues concerning policies and agenda as the 45th president took the oath of office in Washington.
-The walkout was headed by Sam Beard, a senior from Naperville studying philosophy and Alexis Kimbrell, an SIU alumna.
+At least 50 students and Carbondale community members gathered on campus to rally for issues concerning policies and agenda as the 45th president took the oath of office in Washington.
+The walkout was headed by Sam Beard, a junior from Naperville studying philosophy and Alexis Kimbrell, an SIU alumna.

 The protest started at 11 a.m. in the Student Center cafeteria.
 From there, the group made its way around campus.
 But before the walking began, Beard, megaphone in hand, addressed the crowd outside of the Student Center.

-“This particular walkout might not lead the pussy-grabbing, wall-building, climate-change-denier shaken in his gilded boots, but it will help us rediscover our collective power so we can begin to build a back-up to where it needs to be in order to get control over our lives,” Beard said.
+“This particular walkout might not lead the pussy-grabbing, wall-building, climate-change-denier shaken in his gilded boots, but it will help us rediscover our collective power so we can begin to build it back up to where it needs to be in order to get control over our lives,” Beard said.

 Advertisement